TheApX/battlesnake-engine-cpp/gamedownloader/README.md

     libssl-dev
 ```

-Build everything and run tests:
+Build `battlesnakedownloader` target using CMake.
+You can also use convenience script that to build everything and run tests:

 ```
 ./build.sh